A regression framework for studying relationships among attributes under network interference: Introduction

-We propose a comprehensive regression framework for studying relationships among attributes under network interference with important advantages over existing work, including interpretability, scalability, and provable theoretical guarantees: \begin{enumerate} \item We show in Sections \ref{sec:glm} and \ref{sec:running_example} that the proposed regression framework can be viewed as a generalization of linear regression, logistic regression, and other regression models for studying relationships among attributes under network interference, adding a simple and widely applicable set of tools to the toolbox of data scientists.
-We demonstrate the advantages of the regression framework with an application to hate speech on the social media platform X in the six months preceding the insurrection at the U.S. Capitol on January 6, 2021 in Section~\ref{sec:applications}. \item The proposed regression framework can be applied to small and large populations by leveraging additional structure to control the dependence among outcomes and connections, facilitating the construction of models with complex dependencies among outcomes and connections in small and large populations. \item We develop scalable methods using minorization-maximization algorithms for convex optimization of pseudo-likelihoods in Section~\ref{sec:computing}.
-To disseminate the regression framework and its scalable methods, we will publish an {\tt R} package. \item We establish theoretical guarantees for pseudo-likelihood estimators in Section~\ref{sec:theory}.
+All of the cited work is limited to special cases, such as real-valued outcomes or binary connections, rather than presenting a comprehensive regression framework for studying relationships among attributes $(\bX, \bY)$ under network interference $\bZ$.
+To fill the void left by existing work, we propose a comprehensive regression framework for studying relationships among attributes $(\bX, \bY)$ under network interference $\bZ$ based on joint probability models for $(\bY, \bZ) \mid \bX = \bx$.
+The proposed regression framework has important advantages over existing work, including interpretability, scalability, and provable theoretical guarantees: \begin{enumerate} \item We show in Sections \ref{sec:glm} and \ref{sec:running_example} that the proposed regression framework can be viewed as a generalization of linear regression, logistic regression, and other regression models for studying relationships among attributes under network interference, adding a simple and widely applicable set of tools to the toolbox of data scientists.
+We demonstrate the advantages of the regression framework with an application to hate speech on the social media platform X in Section~\ref{sec:applications}. \item The proposed regression framework can be applied to small and large populations by leveraging additional structure to control the dependence among outcomes and connections, facilitating the construction of models with complex dependencies among outcomes and connections in small and large populations. \item We develop scalable methods using minorization-maximization algorithms for convex optimization of pseudo-likelihoods in Section~\ref{sec:computing}.
+To disseminate the regression framework and its scalable methods, we provide an {\tt R} package. \item We establish theoretical guarantees for pseudo-likelihood estimators in Section~\ref{sec:theory}.
 To the best of our knowledge, these are the first theoretical guarantees for joint probability models of $(\bY, \bZ) \mid \bX = \bx$ based on a single observation $(\by, \bz)$ of $(\bY, \bZ)$.
-The simulations results in Section~\ref{sec:simulations} demonstrate that pseudo-likelihood estimators perform well as the number of units $N$ and the number of parameters $p$ increases. \end{enumerate}
+The simulation results in Section~\ref{sec:simulations} demonstrate that pseudo-likelihood estimators perform well as the number of units $N$ and the number of parameters $p$ increases. \end{enumerate}